keijiro/FFmpegOut/README.md

 Currently FFmpegOut only supports Windows.

-The video format is fixed as follows:

-- Container: Quicktime (mov)
+At the moment, the following video formats are supported:

-- Codec: ProRes 422 (normal)
+- ProRes 422 with the QuickTime container
+- H.264 with the MP4 container
+- VP8 with the WebM container

 Installation
 ------------